Exposure Control: Aperture, Shutter Speed & ISO

 Study this and learn it, then you will KNOW how to control exposure.

-Okay, remember how the lens bends the light rays into the camera and onto the film plane?
+Okay, remember how the lens bends the light rays into the camera and onto the sensor?
 Good.
-Between the lens and the film plane are TWO devices we use to for exposure control, to control the exact amount of light hitting the film.
+Between the lens and the sensor are TWO devices we use to for exposure control, to control the exact amount of light hitting the sensor.

 THAT’S RIGHT, THERE ARE TWO DEVICES TO CONTROL EXPOSURE….